pip-services/pip-services-docs/content/en/python/components/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 no_list: true
 description: >
-    Component definitions for Python

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    The Components module contains standard component definitions that can be used to build applications and services.
+    It contains standard component definitions that can be used to build applications and services.
 ---